-Hiring.
-The processor ensures that all workers are provided with a written employment agreement in their native language that contains a description of terms and conditions of employment.
-Foreign migrant workers must receive the employment agreement prior to the worker departing from his or her country of origin and there shall be no substitution or change(s) allowed in the employment agreement upon arrival in the receiving country unless these changes are made to meet local law and provide equal or better terms.
+The processor ensures that:

+- 3.6.1.
+All workers are provided with a written employment agreement in their native language that contains a description of terms and conditions of employment. - 3.6.2.
+Migrant workers receive the employment agreement prior to the worker departing from his or her country or location of origin and there shall be no substitution or change(s) allowed in the employment agreement upon arrival in the receiving country unless these changes are made to meet local law and provide equal or better terms. - 3.6.3.
+Where national or local legal provisions apply, payments and allowances are provided to domestic and foreign migrant workers as prescribed by law.

+3.7.
 Use of Labor Providers/Agencies.
-The processor

-- Uses only registered/authorized labor providers/agencies. - Has systems to monitor labor providers/agencies. - Ensures no fees charged to workers by the providers/agencies exceed legal limits. - Ensures that workers do not pay deposits to providers/agencies. - Ensures that workers are not charged fees for food, clothing, transportation, health checks, work documentation and / or supplies as part of their recruitment.
+- 3.7.1.
+Uses only registered/authorized labor providers/agencies. - 3.7.2.
+Has systems to monitor labor providers/agencies. - 3.7.3.
+Ensures no fees charged to workers by the providers/agencies exceed legal limits. - 3.7.4.
+Ensures that workers do not pay deposits to providers/agencies. - 3.7.5.
+Ensures that workers are not charged fees for food, clothing, transportation, health checks, work documentation and / or supplies as part of their recruitment.